Starting a Business in Israel as a Foreigner

 Israeli economy is one of the healthiest and safest in the world.
 Therefore, it attracts more and more investors each year.
 Even though the process of establishing the business in Israel is very easy, we would still recommend you plan your actions with the assistance of a competent law firm in Israel that can help you reach your goal of starting a business in Israel as a foreigner.

-In this summary, Advocate Michael Decker, a partner at the law office of Cohen, Decker, Pex, Brosh, will introduce you to the principal types of business organization and the main requirements that should be met to launch a business in Israel as a foreign citizen.
+In this summary, Advocate Michael Decker, a partner at our law office will introduce you to the principal types of business organization and the main requirements that should be met to launch a business in Israel as a foreign citizen.

 Types of business formations in Israel